perama-v/archors/crates/multiproof/README.md

 In this case, branch node B will only have one item and must be removed.
-The extension now absorbs the extra '1' part of the path:
+The extension now absorbs the extra '1' part of the path.
+As above, this requires extension fetching.

 ```mermaid
 flowchart TD